Am I a Candidate for a Breast Lift?

 - Drooping or sagging breasts

-- Asymmetrical breasts (additional breast surgery techniques may be required)
+- Breasts that are not symmetrical (additional breast surgery techniques may be needed)

 How Is a Breast Lift Performed?